dustlang/rust/README.md

 ## Notes

-Since the Dust compiler is written in Rust, it must be built by a precompiled "snapshot" version of itself (made in an earlier stage of development).
+Since the Dust compiler is written in Dust, it must be built by a precompiled "snapshot" version of itself (made in an earlier stage of development).
 As such, source builds require a connection to the Internet, to fetch snapshots, and an OS that can execute the available snapshot binaries.